-- The grants tested all appear to be for a program area allowable based on the ballot language. - We noted that all grants tested appeared to have contracts signed by the appropriate personnel. - The approved budgets do not appear to exceed the approved award, for the grants tested. - The reimbursement requests appear to be properly approved. - It appeared that of the grantees tested, no grantee exceeded their approved budget. - It appeared that of the grantees tested, no grantee's administrative costs exceeded the allowed amount.
+- The grants tested all appear to be for a program area allowable based on the ballot language. - We noted that all grants tested appeared to have contracts signed by the appropriate personnel. - The approved budgets do not appear to exceed the approved award, for the grants tested. - The reimbursement requests appear to be properly approved. - It appeared that of the grantees tested, no grantee exceeded their approved budget. - It appeared that of the grantees tested, no grantee's administrative costs exceeded the allowed amount. - It appeared that advance requests did not exceed 25% of the approved budget.

-- It appeared that of the grantees tested, one grantee submitted two advance requests that exceeded 25% of the approved budget during the fiscal year; MCO noted that the amount over 25% for each advance was \$8,500.75 and not considered to be substantial.
-The grantee's total reimbursements for the year also remained within the annual budget. - It appeared that of the grantees tested, all submitted the required end of year reports to the Levy. - It appeared that of the grantees tested, five grantees submitted quarterly invoices and expense reports after the due date. - It appeared that of the grantees tested, all held adequate insurance that was reviewed and approved by the City Attorney at the time the grant contract was initiated.
+- It appeared that of the grantees tested, all submitted the required end of year reports to the Levy. - It appeared that of the grantees tested, six grantees submitted quarterly invoices and expense reports after the due date. - It appeared that of the grantees tested, all held adequate insurance that was reviewed and approved by the City Attorney at the time the grant contract was initiated.